INTRODUCTION

 Currency Requirements

-All qualified instructors are required to hold a valid first aid certificate and be a financial member of the association in order to be listed as current instructors on our database.
+All qualified instructors are required to meet the above requirements, as well as hold a valid first aid certificate and be a financial member of the association in order to be listed as current instructors on our database.

 COURSE BOOKING PROCEDURE

 Entry into all courses is by completing an application form.
-Please be as detailed as possible with regard to your previous experience in order for us to make an informed decision about your ability to enter the course.
-Please include a deposit of $100.00 with your completed application form.
-You can find an application form on the document download page.
+Please be as detailed as possible with regard to your previous experience in order for the Approved Course Provider to make an informed decision about your ability to enter the course.
 Please book early to avoid disappointment.
-The balance of the course fee is due three weeks prior to the course starting date but can be paid earlier.
-If paid earlier than three weeks, your course manual can be mailed out upon request.

-Courses have a minimum (and maximum!) number to make them viable.
-Any course that doesn't reach its minimum number of applicants may be cancelled.
-In this case all applicants will be notified immediately and any fees paid will be returned or applied to a future course if preferred.
+Courses often have a minimum (and maximum) number to make them viable.
+Any course that doesn't reach its minimum number of applicants may be postponed.
+In this case all applicants will be notified and any fees paid will be returned or applied to a future course.

 GENERAL NOTES